colemount3/HireMeBot/README.md

 ### Workflow Overview

-The chatbot operates as follows (in shameless pseudo-code):
+The chatbot operates as follows :

 1. **User Input:** A user prompts the bot.
 2. **Database Matching:** The bot searches its database for a matching response.